Earning Your Trust With Excellence

 Our Support in DCS

-We obtain industry allowance for sale of weapons and other defense articles, defense services and military training to its foreign clients from the Bureau of Political Military Affairs’ Directorate of Defense Trade Controls (DDTC).
+We obtain industry allowance for weapons’ sales and other defense articles, defense services and military training to foreign clients from the Bureau of Political Military Affairs’ Directorate of Defense Trade Controls (DDTC).
 Swiftship fulfills the rules and regulations of: